 Sedona has a reputation as a spiritual destination, popular for retreats in the wilderness amongst the Red Rocks and monuments such as Cathedral Rock and Chapel of the Holy Cross.
 It’s also popular for its wellness spas, where visitors can practice reiki before sinking into thermal baths.

 But Sedona—just two hours from the Grand Canyon—is equally family-friendly.
 Go for a hike and swim at Slide Rock State Park during the day, and try a stargazing tour at night.
 Be sure to do a Pink Jeep Tour of the Red Rocks, too!
 And, if you want to see one of Sedona’s great rock formations, head to Snoopy Rock!
 Yes, this rock truly resembles Snoopy lying on his back.
 If you have some extra time, plan day trips to the former mining town of Jerome, or head to Flagstaff.

 Recommended Hotel: BEST WESTERN PLUS Inn of Sedona

 2. Tallahassee, FL

-Many people associate Tallahassee with Florida State University (FSU) — and nothing else.
-But there’s so much more to Florida’s capitol city, including historic Mission San Luis (smack dab in the middle of the city), up-close wildlife encounters with manatees via Harry Smith Outdoors kayak tours or alligators on a Wakulla Springs swamp tour; and an up-and-coming food scene we’ve been dreaming about since our last visit.
+Many people associate Tallahassee with Florida State University (FSU)—and nothing else.
+But there’s so much more to Florida’s capitol city, including historic Mission San Luis (smack dab in the middle of the city), up-close wildlife encounters with manatees via Harry Smith Outdoors kayak tours or alligators on a Wakulla Springs swamp tour; and a thriving food scene we’ve been dreaming about since our last visit.
 If you go, head to Paisley Cafe, Food Glorious Food and Lofty Pursuits (and then thank us later).